jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 After a year of using ChatGPT, I have found that I use it far more often for _editing_ than I do for _creating_, but it depends on the situation.
-For me, the most important think is to understand _how differentiated does my output need to be?_ Do I need something that sounds uniquely like me, or do I need something that is undifferentiated/standard/common.
-Here are my rough guidelines:
+For me, the most important thing is to understand _how differentiated does my output need to be?_ Do I need something that sounds uniquely like me, or do I need something that is undifferentiated/standard/common?
+Here are my guidelines:

-I **don't** use ChatGPT to _create_ things that need to sound like I wrote
-them: emails, powerpoint slides, strategy documents, etc. I find that it takes far more effort to get something even remotely close to my voice than it would have taken for me to write the thing myself.
+I **don't** use ChatGPT to _create_ things that need to sound like I wrote them: emails, powerpoint slides, strategy documents, etc. I find that it takes far more effort to get something even remotely close to my voice than it would have taken for me to write the thing myself.

 I **do** use ChatGPT to _create_ things that don't need to sound like I wrote them, especially if I expect there is some consensus standard practice for the output I'm looking for.
 For example, "write me a boilerplate html document," "generate 12 brainstorming topics for an upcoming discussion", and the classic, "please suggest 12 names for this variable/struct/collection".
 This is often good enough after the first try, or I'm using the output myself as an input into my own creative process.

 I **don't** use ChatGPT to _edit_ my own writing.
 I haven't found the results to be very good, mostly because I think those edits tend to dilute my voice.
 Maybe with some better prompting I could work on this, but it feels like the effort outweighs the benefits.

 I **do** use ChatGPT to _edit_ my code, mostly as a second-opinion.
 Some of my most common questions to ChatGPT involve me pasting a medium-sized chunk of code and asking, "is this idiomatic? are there opportunities to improve it either for readability, performance, or succintness?"

 I think these guideliness will change over time, as we build large language models with more context and better prompts.
 For example, it's possible that